Geometry-Aware Generation of Adversarial Point Clouds: Introduction

-To address the issues analyzed above, we are motivated by the fact that an adversarial point cloud, as a discrete approximation of object surface, should satisfy (discrete versions of) the general surface properties of \emph{smoothness} and \emph{fairness} \cite{botsch2010polygon}, which concern with the continuity and variation of (partial) derivatives of a parametric surface function, in particular with the curvatures of local surface patches.
-To achieve the objective of imperceptibility, we propose a new solution of \emph{geometry-aware objectives}, whose design is to make the adversarial point cloud bear the aforementioned general surface properties, while being close to the benign point cloud under distance metrics of point set.
-Technically, our proposed geometry-aware objectives enhance classical distance terms of point set with a term that promotes consistency of local curvatures between the adversarial and benign point clouds.
-In this work, we consider the setting of targeted attack \cite{CW,CW3DAdv} and use a misclassification loss that is able to achieve higher malicious levels when compared with the traditional margin-based ones \cite{CW,CW3DAdv}.
-Regularizing the more aggressive misclassification loss with our proposed geometry-aware objectives gives our proposed method of \emph{Geometry-Aware Adversarial Attack ($GeoA^3$)}, which is expected to produce more adversarial, arguably less defendable, point clouds without introducing noticeable modifications.
+To address these issues, we are motivated by the fact that an adversarial point cloud, as a discrete approximation of an object's surface, should satisfy (the discrete versions of) the general surface properties of \emph{smoothness} and \emph{fairness} \cite{botsch2010polygon}.
+These properties are related to the continuity and variation of the (partial) derivatives of a parametric surface function, and in particular, to the curvatures of local surface patches.
+To achieve imperceptibility, we propose the new solution of \emph{geometry-aware objectives}, whose design causes the adversarial point cloud to bear the aforementioned general surface properties while also being close to the benign point cloud under distance metrics of point set as a whole.
+Technically, our proposed geometry-aware objectives enhance the classical distance terms of point set with a term that promotes the consistency of local curvatures between adversarial and benign point clouds.
+In this work, we consider the setting of targeted attack \cite{CW,CW3DAdv} and use a misclassification loss that is able to achieve higher maliciousness when compared with traditional margin-based approaches \cite{CW,CW3DAdv}.
+Regularizing the more aggressive misclassification loss with our proposed geometry-aware objectives results in our proposed method, \emph{Geometry-Aware Adversarial Attack ($GeoA^3$)}, which is expected to produce more harmful point clouds that are arguably harder to defend against, without introducing noticeable modifications.